Jcdiem/lgsm-management/README.md

 # lgsm-management
-Multi-Platform game server management using .NET core and the LinuxGSM project
+Application for managing game servers on Linux distributions using the Linxu GSM tools